Mogao Grottoes

 How to book a time

 Visitors can make an appointment through the online booking system, Short Message Service, and telephone hotline.
-Booking 7 days in advance are needed for individual visitors and 15 days for groups.
+Booking 7 days in advance is needed for individual visitors and 15 days for groups.

 To get rid of the booking, transportation and guide troublesome and so on, visitors can contact us.